-If you’re like me, you had no idea about dog park etiquette or rules before taking your pup to wear them out for the first time.
+If you’re like me, you had no idea about dog park etiquette or rules before taking your pup to one for the first time.

 It can be intimidating and downright scary at first.
-Knowing these simple dog park rules will ease your mind about your first trip and ensure a fun experience for all.
+Knowing these simple dog park rules, however, will ease your mind about your first trip and ensure a fun experience for all.

-The dog park has been a big part of my life ever since we got our dog Toby in the summer of 2013.
-We are very fortunate to live in a city that has not one but three really awesome dog parks, including one right by my work, so I had to check them out.
+The dog park has been a big part of my life ever since we got our dog Toby in summer 2013.
+We are very fortunate to live in a city that has not one but three really awesome dog parks, including one right by my work at the time, so I had to check them out.

 After all, Toby, as I’ve said many times before, was an oversized puppy.
 Likes 50 pounds at five months and over 100 pounds at 1 year old.
 He had lots of energy to burn, and our regular walks weren’t cutting it.

 Timidly, I approached the dog park by my work for the first time, not sure what to expect.
 Lucky for me, the people there were incredibly kind and taught me the ropes.

 Ever since that fateful first day, we go to the dog park at least four times a week.
 (When Toby was a crazy puppy, it was at least 5-6 times.)
 The dog park is a big part of our routine.

 In all the years of going to the dog park, I’ve picked up a thing or two about dog park etiquette including what to do and what definitely NOT to do.

 - Make sure your dog is ready

 - Go to the appropriate area of the park